sapandesai1/Learning-Git-GitHub/README.md

 # Learning-Git-GitHub
-This is a cool tool.
+This is a great tool.

 It is a great version control tool.
+It is also software repository tool.